LukeEcomod/SpaFHy_v1/README.md

 /results - (create manually!) to store results.

-Tested in Py 3.6, should also work with 2.7.
+Tested in Py3.6, should also work with 2.7.
 Required packages: os, sys, numpy, pandas, NetCDF4, pickle, scipy, matplotlib, (seaborn for plotting) Pandas is constantly evolving so depending on version some fixes may be necessary.

-Antti: can you check through the codes and required versions of packages.
-Also, test using 2.7

 ***Contact:*** samuli.launiainen@luke.fi